-When you can manage personality conflicts, it means you have an ability to accurately sense what someone else is thinking or feeling, and then communicate that in a way to another employee to help avoid negative feelings.
-You are also able to voice your opinions and feelings to firmly yet delicately make a final decision and end the conflict.
+When you can manage personality conflicts, it means you can accurately sense what someone else is thinking or feeling and then communicate that in a way to another employee to help avoid negative feelings.
+You can also voice your opinions and feelings to make a final decision and end the conflict firmly yet delicately.

-Disrespectful behavior in the workplace is common, but everyone wants to avoid being the target of it.
+Disrespectful behavior in the workplace is common, but everyone wants to avoid being its target.
 In the face of disrespect, people often rebel or shut down.
-Having a respectful leadership style is contagious and can lead to improved employee collaboration and confidence.
+A respectful leadership style is contagious and can improve employee collaboration and confidence.

-With sales skills, you can persuade other people to buy into a product or service, therefore making your company money.
-Sales skills require people and persuasion skills, which are both also highly sought after.
+With sales skills, you can persuade other people to buy a product or service, therefore making your company money.
+Sales skills require people and persuasion skills, both highly sought after.

-When you are self-aware, you recognize your strengths and weaknesses.
-Studies have shown that one of the main reasons startups fail is because they don't hire the right teams.
-Leaders need to have the necessary self-awareness to identify the skills they're lacking, and subsequently fill that knowledge gap with the people they hire.
+Leaders need to have the necessary self-awareness to identify the skills they lack and fill that knowledge gap with the people they hire.

 Productivity and efficiency are vital in any workplace.
-Show employers that you know how to manage your time, your work, and yourself well without losing any attention to detail.
+Show employers and hiring managers that you know how to manage your time, work, and yourself well without losing any attention to detail.

-When you have acuity, you're able to be sharp and efficient in your thinking.
-You are able to understand things quickly and pick up on new concepts, which helps employers save time.
+When you have acuity, you can be sharp and efficient in your thinking.
+You can understand things quickly and pick up on new concepts, which helps employers save time.

 Businesses often face resource constraints.
 There is often a discrepancy between the available resources and the required resources.
 Being able to plan and allocate business resources is essential for optimum utilization of the tools or personnel on hand.

 Gaps in coping skills limit an employee's ability to solve problems and make effective decisions.
-Studies have found that an employee's coping skills are indicative of their willingness to engage in work and take initiative in projects.
+Studies have found that employees' coping skills indicate their willingness to engage in work and take the initiative in projects.